KDE/documentation-develop-kde-org/HIG/source/components/navigation/globaldrawer.rst

 -  In lower menu levels, below the entries there is a button to go up one level.

-Do not use the Menu Drawer for navigation purposes.
+Don't use the Menu Drawer for navigation purposes.

 |desktopicon| Collapsible
 """""""""""""""""""""""""